-American Express Company – Building a Winning Culture: Accountability Counts (Case Study)Jan 09, 2001
+American Express Company – Building a Winning Culture: Accountability Counts (Practices)Jan 09, 2001

 Efforts to build a winning culture—one which diversity is a key component—are part of an evolution at American Express.
 The company’s initiative, Building a Winning Culture: Accountability Counts, has created an environment in which leaders are not only encouraged but expected to integrate diversity into their business objectives, with a strong emphasis on accountability.